 How much do you know about dog swimming safety?

 As a Generation X Dog Mom, I can tell you dog swimming safety wasn’t a thing for me growing up, nor was it ever promoted to any families with pets.
-It wasn’t until the last few years and being involved in the pet industry that I started to learn that swimming safety wasn’t just a thing for families with human children, but it was essential for families with pets.

 After learning about all the basics of dog swimming safety, you will feel confident knowing how to properly execute any swimming safety precautions for your dog the next time you are at the pool, beach, or any body of water.

 This blog is all about the basics of dog swimming safety every dog parent should know.